0tsears0/employee-tracker/README.md

 Users are also able to add information to the employee_db.

-This app is useful for those interested in viewing all employees in a given department or access particular employees and their role within a department.
+This app is useful for those interested in viewing all employees in a given department or accessing particular employees and their role within a department.